Why does sex hurt?

-From all the options in this area, I selected MonaLisa Touch.
-It's the most promising laser treatment to improve symptoms of GSM.
+MonaLisa Touch uses fractional laser technology to ablate small micro-columns of tissue to help with changes to your gynecologic health.
+This leaves an ecosystem of healthy unaffected tissue to support rapid healing.
 In three office visits scheduled six weeks apart, you receive a five-minute internal and external laser treatment.
 The gentle vaginal and vulvar laser treatment stimulates the return of normal vaginal pH and moisture at the cellular level.
-This improves lubrication and relieves the symptoms of GSM without the tissue trauma seen with other lasers.
+This can improve lubrication and relieve symptoms of GSM without the tissue trauma seen with other lasers.

-Patients ask me, “Why does it hurt?”
+Patients ask often ask, “Why does it hurt?”
 But the question really is, “What can we do about it?”
 Pain during sex is not a new reality after menopause.
 You have plenty of options to improve your vaginal health — and have a healthy, happy sex life.